Robert Stevens (scientist): Career and research

 Stevens research interests included the construction of biological ontologies, such as the Gene Ontology, and the reconciliation of semantic heterogeneity in bioinformatics.
 This research has been funded by the Engineering and Physical Sciences Research Council (EPSRC), Biotechnology and Biological Sciences Research Council (BBSRC) and the European Union.

 Stevens has been Principal investigator for a range of research projects including Ondex, ComparaGrid, SWAT (Semantic Web Authoring Tool) and the Ontogenesis Network.

 Stevens served as Program Chair and co-organiser for the International Conference on Biomedical Ontology (ICBO) 2012 and co-founded the UK Ontology Network.
 He has also participated in the Health care and Life Sciences Interest Group (HCLSIG) of the World Wide Web Consortium (W3C).
 Stevens served on the editorial board of the Journal of Biomedical Semantics.
-Stevens started as a lecturer, then became a senior lecturer, Reader and became a Professor in August 2013.
+Stevens started as a lecturer, then became a senior lecturer, Reader and became a professor in August 2013.

 Stevens has taught on several undergraduate and postgraduate courses on software engineering, databases, bioinformatics and runs introductory and advanced courses on the Web Ontology Language.
 He has been the main doctoral advisor to five successful PhD students and co-supervised several others.

-Stevens served as Head of Department of Computer Science at The University of Manchester from 2016–2022.
+Stevens served as Head of Department of Computer Science at The University of Manchester from 2016 to 2022.